HCS HB 2032 -- AGE VERIFICATION MEASURES FOR COMPANION CHATBOTS

 This bill establishes the "Guidelines for User Age-Verification and Responsible Dialogue Act of 2026" or the "GUARD Act".

-The bill requires a covered entity to require each individual accessing a companion AI chatbot to make a user account.
+The bill requires a covered entity to require each individual accessing a companion chatbot to make a user account.
 For each account that exists as of August 28, 2026, the covered entity is required to freeze the account and, in order to restore the account's functionality, require that the user verify his or her age using a commercially available method or process designed to ensure accuracy.
 Using this information, the covered entity then must classify each user as a minor or an adult.
-If a user is classified as a minor, a covered entity must prohibit the minor user's use or access any AI companion owned, operated, or made available by the covered entity.
+If a user is classified as a minor, a covered entity must prohibit the minor user's use or access any companion chatbot owned, operated, or made available by the covered entity.

-When an individual creates a new user to account to use or interact with a companion AI chatbot, a covered entity is responsible for verifying the age of the user and classifying each such user as a minor or adult.
+When an individual creates a new user to account to use or interact with a companion chatbot, a covered entity is responsible for verifying the age of the user and classifying each such user as a minor or adult.
 The bill permits covered entities to contract with a third party to employ reasonable age verification measures.
-A covered entity is responsible for maintaining and protecting the confidentiality of the age information provided for verification.

 The Attorney General can initiate a civil action in the case of a violation of the provisions of this bill, and may promulgate all necessary rules for the administration of these provisions.